 Before we accept dogs and puppies into our doggy day care, dog boarding, and puppy training classes, we observe how they interact with others.
-Our staff at Dog Gone Fun is also well-trained so they can intervene when they spot stressful dog behavior.
+Our trained Okemos doggy daycare providers at Dog Gone Fun can also intervene when they spot stressful dog behavior.

 As a dog owner, it's important you recognize when your dog is stressed and needs some space.
-When a dog feels scared or threatened, the best thing to do is to leave them alone until they can calm down.
-Continue reading to learn how to recognize stress signals in dogs and avoid escalation.
+When a dog feels scared or threatened, the best thing to do is to leave them alone until they calm down.

 Amay turn their body away from you in an effort to de-escalate a situation.
 Many dog owners think their pets are ignoring them when they turn their bodies away from their gaze or cameras.
 In reality, their dogs are trying to calm themselves or their owners.

-A stressed dog may walk away from an unfamiliar person, animal, or situation because they don't feel safe.
-If a dog walks away from you when you try to pet them, give them some space.
+Choosing to walk away from an unfamiliar person, animal, or situation because your dog doesn't feel safe can indicate that they’re under stress.
+If a dog walks away from you when you try to pet them, don’t take it personally and give them some space.

 Amight tuck their tail between their legs to show that they aren't a threat.
 The lowered tail lets other animals know that they're submissive and won't challenge them.
 If your dog has their tail tucked between their legs, give them some space or try to remove them from the situation that's scaring them.
 This body language lets you know that your dog is afraid of being hurt.

 If your dog is trying to avoid a person, animal, or situation, they may try to hide and make themselves as small as possible.
 If you don't leave a stressed dog alone, they could believe you're a threat and bite you.
 Give your dog the space they need to calm down and feel safe.